PelionIoT/hurricane-electric-IPv6-tunnel/README.md

 	<img src="./media/image1.png" width="717" height="192" />
 </p>

+**Note**: A key requirement for this setup to be operational is to have a public static IP address for your chosen backhaul network.
 The proposed setup uses a USB modem and a cellular backhaul with a fixed and public IPv4 address provided by the ISP.
 This is required to allow incoming traffic from the HE tunnel broker to reach the IPv6 devices.

 A sample setup looks like the below: